🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Salesforce Pricing

-Free trial: Salesforce offers a 30-day free trial.
+Free trial: Salesforce offers a 30-day free trial on select plans.
 No credit card is required to start.

 Key Benefits of Salesforce